OCISLY-ds/pdf-EP-view/README.md

 - ⚠️ **Warning popup** if more than 5 documents are to be processed – user must confirm
 - 💾 Filter checkbox state is stored locally
 ---
-An Example Usage can be seen here:
+Watch an example usage here:

 https://github.com/user-attachments/assets/7640db70-7ace-4b90-abe7-8571c1d9ad9b